 Large professional services companies like the Big Four create blockchain and cryptocurrency technological trends.
 Will they have an impact?
-Cryptocurrencies and blockchain technology are becoming more and more popular.
+Crypto blockchain technology are becoming more and more popular.
 Over the following five years, the blockchain industry will produce $21 billion in revenue.

 All industries have experienced considerable growth in just 11 years.
 Established companies are starting to take the technology seriously and deal with the problems related to deploying blockchain and digital assets.